 Scorpions are one of the most frightening pests, and Texas is home to 20 different species of them.
 These insects are nocturnal and pose a serious threat when they are disturbed.
 They hide in dark places to conserve moisture and regulate body temperature.
 Although their stings are usually not deadly, it isn’t something that you would want to endure.
 There is no way to completely avoid these critters in your home but having the house sprayed by a pest control company regularly can help keep them away.

 If you’ve ever lived in Texas, you have probably had a fear of spiders.
 Even though most spiders are more helpful than harmful, there are reasons why this critter can cause a serious fright.
 While all spiders have venom, brown recluse spiders and black widow spiders are the top two dangerous spiders in Texas.
 Although rare, a bite from one of these creepy crawlers is certainly unpleasant.
 Recluse and widow spiders are worth keeping an eye out for.

-If you need a San Antonio pest control company to come to your home and take care of this unwanted visitors, give Apple Pest Control a call today!
+If you need a San Antonio pest control company to come to your home and take care of this unwanted visitors, contact Apple Pest Control today!